 The virtual session begins with a tour to visit some of our animals.
 Your class will explore the similarities and differences between male and female mammals, the changes that take place as animals develop sexual maturity, the life cycles of birds and mammals and the differences in parental care.
 During the tour, children are challenged to observe, consider, discuss and question, interacting virtually with your zoo educator!

-Supporting resources to use in your classroom are available for free to enhance your virtual tour, including games, tasks and a short video of an elephant’s embryonic development and birth.
+Supporting resources to use in your classroom are available for free to enhance your virtual tour, including games and interactive tasks!

 - To understand different stages of life cycle development